-A couple of summers ago I headed to Scotland with a group of friends to kayak the Great Glen Fault.
+Two summers ago I headed to Scotland with a group of friends to kayak the Great Glen Fault.
 After some technical and physical sessions before the trip, we decided that sea kayaks would make for the best vessels on this famous traverse of the Scottish interior.
 Starting at Fort William, we headed north for 3 days, until we reached our finish point at Inverness on Scotland’s northern coastline.

 After meeting our Applecross guide at Fort William early on the first day, we routed directly to the southern shore of Loch Lochy, only a short drive away.
 A brief session explaining how to use the rented equipment and the best way to pack belongings into the watertight compartments was all that was needed.
 With our hulls tightly stocked and minds in gear, we slid our kayaks into the water and made our way up the Loch – the adventure begins.

 Depending on the capability of the group as judged by the Applecross guide, the progress of the first day is generally kept slower than the others to ensure that everyone is comfortable.
 Being somewhat over enthusiastic, our team insisted on powering ahead, enjoying the ease ride when our crafts were momentarily propelled forward by the shallow waves on the Loch.
 At the end of Day 1 we moored up at an idyllic camping spot on Loch Oich, sheltered in a cove looking out to the end of the Loch.
 Here we were provided with a hearty meal of rice and vegetables around a fire as the sun dipped below the surrounding hills.
 Perfect.